At Parsloes, we are understanding, respectful and with a positive attitude towards life, we aspire to achieve well here and beyond.

 National requirements and school requirements are mapped out as a whole school by subject leaders, and then individual year groups plan the curriculum for their pupils accordingly:

-Where possible, teachers organise each half term’s learning under a ’topic’.
+Where possible, teachers organise each half term’s learning under a ’theme’.
 They plan lessons to ensure the children make connections across a variety of subjects.

 The curriculum is planned thoroughly, starting with the children’s current knowledge and skills, so that real progress can be made and measured.